eloquent/confetti/README.md

         return array($outputBuffer, $consume, null);
     }

+    public function bufferSize()
+    {
+        return 4;
     }
+}
 ```

 This transform will now decode blocks of base64 data and append the result to
 the output buffer.
+The `bufferSize()` method suggests an appropriate buffer size
+for classes that consume this transform (in this case, 4 bytes - the size of a
-The call to `AbstractTransform::blocksSize()` ensures that
+base64 block), and the call to `AbstractTransform::blocksSize()` ensures that
 data is only consumed in blocks of 4 bytes at a time.
 If an invalid byte is
 passed, or the data stream ends at an invalid number of bytes, an exception is
 returned as the third tuple element to indicate the error.